Bačko Gradište: Tourism

-Bačko Gradište is very popular because of its Oxbow lake.
-There is a settlement of holiday houses there -without electricity- because the town doesn't want it to become an official village.
-People from Novi Sad, Belgrade, Temerin, Bečej, and Vrbas have houses here and they spend their time here on weekends, because it is very relaxing and far away from the urban life.
+Bačko Gradište is popular because of its Oxbow lake.
+There is a settlement of holiday houses there without electricity because the town doesn't want it to become an official village.
+People from Novi Sad, Belgrade, Temerin, Bečej, and Vrbas also have their houses here.

 On 1 May there is a huge holiday at the oxbow lake, where even people from neighbouring countries (Hungary) come to enjoy the nature.